Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Missing Analysis from

 By analyzing the algorithm with blocks of size $O(k^*)$, we show that the addition of each block independently reduces the current gap $L - f(S_{B_{i-1}})$ by a constant factor with probability $p \ge 0.05$.
 This allows us to analyze the expected output size $\E[|S|]$ via the negative binomial distribution.
-Using an analogous block indexing for the gap $\delta_i$, observe that \Cref{eqn:dist_to_opt_drop} implies
+Using an analogous block indexing for the gap $\delta_i$, observe that \Cref{eqn:dist_to_opt_drop} and $\varepsilon=1/2$ imply that

-Since the blocks are unions of complete sets $T_j$, the averaged process $\hat{f}(S_{B_{i}})$ and true value $f(S_{B_i})$ always agree, conditioned on the previous state $S_{B_{i-1}}$.
-Unpacking the expected inequality above and using the lower bound $L \le f(S^*)$, we have
+Since blocks are unions of complete sets $T_j$, the averaged process $\hat{f}(S_{B_{i}})$ and the true value $f(S_{B_i})$ always agree, conditioned on the previous state $S_{B_{i-1}}$.
+Using the inequality above,

 This means that the addition of each block $B_i$ decreases the current gap $L - f(S_{B_{i-1}})$ by a constant factor in expectation.
 However, we can make a stronger claim since $\Delta(B_i, S_{B_{i-1}})$ is upper bounded.